 Dental bridges can be anchored in place in one of two ways:

-A dental implant is the safest and most sturdy way to support a dental bridge.
+According to experts, dental implants are the safest and most sturdy way to support a dental bridge.
 An implant replaces a missing tooth root and fuses to the jawbone, creating a solid and reliable anchor.

 If you are missing teeth or need to have a tooth removed, there’s no better option than a dental bridge to fill any gaps and protect your overall dental health.